 The college will reference RaiseMe when determining financial aid for you, and as long as all requirements have been met, you'll be awarded at least the amount earned on RaiseMe in scholarships, grants, etc.

 Note that RaiseMe may not be mentioned on the award letter!
-For example, you might have earned $2,000 from a college each year, and end up receiving $4,000 total.
+For example, you might have earned $2,000 from a college each year on RaiseMe, and end up receiving $4,000 total.
 Those scholarships will come from different funds and it's very likely they will not say "RaiseMe" on them, but as long as the college provides at least the dollars promised on RaiseMe, they've met their obligation and all is well.
 If you aren't given the amount promised, you should contact either us or the college's financial aid office.